Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

     ['Albania', 'Bolivia','Ethiopia']
     ```

-4. Using the above countries array, find the country containing the biggest number of characters.
+4. Using the countries array above, find the country containing the biggest number of characters.

       ```sh
       Ethiopia
       ```

-5. Using the above countries array, find the country containing only 5 characters.
+5. Using the countries array above, find the country containing only 5 characters.

     ```sh
     ['Japan', 'Kenya']